Twins' Gary Sanchez supports former teammate Miguel Andujar's trade request

 Long-term updates

-Starter Kenta Maeda has been rehabbing from fall 2021 Tommy John surgery in Fort Myers, Fla., for several months but recently made trips back to Dallas — where he had his surgery — and Minnesota.
+Starter Kenta Maeda has been rehabbing from fall 2021 Tommy John elbow ligament replacement surgery in Fort Myers, Fla., for several months but recently made trips back to Dallas — where he had his surgery — and Minnesota.
 Maeda is tracking to return to the Twins' mound late this season.

 "Being able to see him [in Minnesota], one, it's good for him mentally to get around his teammates and get to be in the dugout and spend some time with us," Baldelli said. "… The check up and mental side of it for him, seeing everyone, is good."

-Maeda had the company of fellow pitcher Randy Dobnak plus reliever Jorge Alcala, who began a rehab stint for the Class A Mighty Mussels recently.
+Maeda had the company of fellow righthanders Randy Dobnak and Jorge Alcala, who began a rehab stint for the Class A Mighty Mussels recently.
 But Baldelli said Dobnak endured another setback to his right middle finger injury in the past few weeks.

 Dobnak first partially tore his A4 pulley in June 2021 before completely tearing it that September.
 After recovering from that, he ruptured his A2 pulley shortly before spring training.
 There is a surgery option that would repair the damage, but Dobnak said this spring he would rather wait and let it heal on its own instead of having a surgery that is uncommon for baseball players.